Gubchik123/obsidian-movie-search-plugin/README.md

 **OR**

-Search in the Obsidian Community plugin.
+Search in the Obsidian Community plugins.
 And install it.

 <p align="center"><img src="./md_images/install.png" alt="Install image"/></p>